 Supported Research Programs

-Funds raised by the Pine Tree Apple Tennis Classic (PTATC) are used primarily to support research areas where there is little or no national attention.
+Funds raised by the Pine Tree Apple Tennis Classic (PTATC) are used primarily to support research areas where there is little or no national attention and can be broken out into two main categories: DICER1 Rare Tumor Research and Preventing Cancer Treatment Side Effects.

 DICER1 Rare Tumor Research

-Combined, the registries have enrolled more than 1,000 individuals from more than 47 states and 49 countries around the world and are considered the model for other rare tumor registries.
-Dr. Schultz and her team is working with over 204 hospitals in 45 countries around the world sharing information and research efforts in hopes of finding a cure.
+Combined, the Registries have enrolled more than 1,000 individuals from more than 49 countries and are now considered the model for other rare tumor registries.

-Combined, the registries have enrolled more than 1,000 individuals from more than 47 states and 49 countries around the world and are considered the model for other rare tumor registries.
-Dr. Schultz and her team is working with over 204 hospitals in 45 countries around the world sharing information and research efforts in hopes of finding a cure.
+Combined, the Registries have enrolled more than 1,000 individuals from more than 49 countries and are now considered the model for other rare tumor registries.

 Preventing Cancer Treatment Side Effects